sgbernardo/illinois_businessanalytics/README.md

 ### MBA 563 - Data Toolkit
 **1. ETL and EDA with R (ETL_EDA_UsingR)**

-This project explores the ETL and EDA functionalities of R using grocery data in MBA 561 to compare the capabilities of R with PowerBI and Alteryx, both used for data analytics and visualization.
+This project explores the ETL and EDA functionalities of R using grocery data in MBA 561 to compare the capabilities of R with PowerBI and Alteryx, both used for data analytics and visualisation.

+**2. Regression Analysis with R (02.Regression_with_R)**

+This project examines bike rental data, utilising multiple regression techniques to investigate the seasonal effect on bike rental usage.

 ### MBA 564A - Applying Data Analytics in Marketing
 **1. Data Wrangling using R: Application to Netflix Data**